-The second pick of that draft, Jesse Ylonen, is in his first pro season in North America and has already proven to be one of the best players on the Laval Rocket.
-In eight games, the Finnish winger has scored two goals and 6 points, which ties him for the team lead in points with third-year player Lukas Vejdemo and veteran Jordan Weal.
+The second pick of that draft, Jesse Ylonen, is entering his third pro season in North America and has been one of the best players on the American Hockey League (AHL) Laval Rocket.
+In his first full season in Laval, he scored 14 goals and 36 points in 52 games, as well as two goals and five points in a call-up to the Canadiens.
+He finished the 2021-22 season with the fourth-highest point total on the Rocket.
 Ylonen has proven that he can drive play on a nightly basis in the AHL.

-It shouldn’t be long before he gets a shot to show what he can do in the NHL.
-It wouldn’t be a stretch to actually project him onto the Habs opening night roster next season.
-This will especially be the case if the Habs decide to move on from fellow countryman Joel Armia, who will be an unrestricted free agent after the season.
-Both players are big body forwards who play a similar power forward game.
-With Ylonen emerging as a possible NHL-ready prospect and being the cheaper option, it could make sense for him to replace Armia.
-The only thing is that it is a downgrade a bit defensively, but it should come as he develops.
+It shouldn’t be long before he earns an NHL role.
+It wouldn’t be a stretch to actually project him onto the Habs’ 2023-24 opening night roster.
+This will especially be the case if the Habs decide to move on from all of the pending unrestricted free agents (UFAs).
+With Ylonen emerging as a possible NHL-ready prospect and being a cheaper option to a veteran player, it could make sense for him to be called up.

 Alexander Romanov, 38th Overall

-Romanov was a pretty unknown defenseman on draft day back in 2018, but he has since become a very solid player in the Canadiens organization.
-Drafted 38th, he was projected by many scouts to be picked more in the 100th pick range but has proven why he just may be the ultimate second-round steal.
+Romanov was a relatively unknown defenseman on draft day back in 2018, but he quickly gained notoriety by winning the top defenseman award at the 2019 World Junior Championships.
+Drafted 38th, he was projected by many scouts to be picked more in the 100th pick range but has proven he was a second-round steal.

 - NHL Rumors: Canadiens, Penguins, Canucks, Senators